fin-language/blog/integers-1.md

 > Future functions: `u8.wrap(my_u16)` - class methods.

 ## Narrowing
-If math mode is unsafe, narrowing conversions will check for overflow in fin/C# simulation/tests, but the generated C code does not.
+If math mode (covered in a below section) is unsafe, narrowing conversions will check for overflow in fin/C# simulation/tests, but the generated C code does not.
 This is useful if size or performance is a concern.

 If math mode is user error capturing, narrowing conversions will check for overflow in fin/C# simulation/tests and in the generated C code.
 This is useful when correctness is a primary concern.